-Encourage participants explore the connection between reflection and high quality community service or service learning, drawing on the warm up and also their own experience.
-For example:

-- Reflection helps people grapple with how their work is making an impact (or not). - Reflection helps service and service learning to not merely be a "band aid" - Reflection is not just a curriculum-based event. - Reflection is not an add-on to your community service project; it is essential.
-It is the why that makes our work more meaningful and the who that makes us want to do better. - Anyone can facilitate reflection, including participating students and/or volunteers. - Reflection can be, and often is, informal.
-Peppering a few good questions or making an introduction for someone can lead to reflection.
-A skillful participant, even if s/he is not the project leader or coordinator, can help make reflection happen.
+Try to have participants explore the connection between reflection and high quality community service or service learning.
+For example, reflection helps people grapple with how their work is making an impact (or not).
+Reflection helps service and service learning to not merely be a "band aid" and is not just a curriculum-based event.
+Reflection is not an add-on to your community service project; it is essential.
+Anyone can facilitate reflection, including participating students and/or volunteers.
+And reflection can be informal.
+It can be just a discussion or it can be a planned activity.